stevesinchak/UGatewayStats/README.md

 7. Time to install Apache, git, PHP and the necessary PHP plugins with: `sudo apt-get install apache2 git php php-curl php-json -y`
 8. Navigate to `/var/www/html` with `cd /var/www/html`
 9. Run the following to install UGatewayStats: `sudo git clone https://github.com/stevesinchak/UGatewayStats.git`
+10. Open up browser of your choice, navigate to `HTTP://<Pi IP Address>/UGatewayStats/` to view the stats!